Political Gadgets home Individual Politician Summary

 Wikipedia

-Christopher Eyles Guy Bowen (born 17 January 1973) is an Australian politician who has been Minister for Climate Change and Energy in the Albanese government since June 2022.
-He is a member of the Australian Labor Party (ALP) and was first elected to parliament at the 2004 federal election.
-He held ministerial office in the Rudd and Gillard governments from 2007 to 2013.
+Christopher Eyles Guy Bowen (born 17 January 1973) is an Australian politician who has served as the Minister for Climate Change and Energy in the Albanese government since 2022.
+A member of the Labor Party, he has been the member of Parliament (MP) for the New South Wales division of McMahon since 2010 and for the division of Prospect from 2004 to 2010.
+Bowen previously served as a minister in the Rudd and Gillard governments from 2007 to 2013.

 After the ALP's victory in the 2022 election, Bowen was appointed Minister for Climate Change and Energy.
 He is regarded as a senior figure in the Labor Right faction.